New: We’ve just launched our in-depth career planning process.

 Making it to the top of a field usually requires years of dedication.
 If most of the rewards also come from being at the top, and you’re more likely to get there if you spend longer honing your skills, that suggests it’s sometimes worth taking an early gamble on a long-term path that might take off.

-For instance, we’ve heard that doing something outside of academia early career can make it seem like you’re not serious about academia, which can be held against you when applying to top PhD programmes.
-Moreover, the chance of making tenure depends heavily on your publication record at the end of your postdoc compared to your peers, and so taking any time off can jeopardize your chances of being competitive.
+For instance, it’s widely thought that doing something outside of academia early career can make it seem like you’re not serious about academia, which can be held against you when applying to top PhD programmes.
+Moreover, the chance of making tenure depends heavily on your publication record at the end of your postdoc compared to your peers, and so taking any time off can jeopardize your chances of your application being competitive.

 In contrast, if your aim were to minimise personal risk rather than maximise your impact, long-term planning is less important.
 You could simply accumulate transferable career capital which would increase your chances of finding a job that’s ‘pretty good’ in the future.

-Many people also find that having a long-term vision to work towards is motivating, and this also makes it more likely you’ll eventually make it.
+Many people also find that having a long-term vision to work towards is motivating, and this also makes it more likely you’ll eventually succeed.
+This is why having a vision is so important in leadership.

-This feels pretty different from a vague plan to ‘build career capital, any career capital’, which is we sometimes come across.
+This testing out feels pretty different from a vague plan to ‘build career capital, any career capital’, which we sometimes come across.
 (Sometimes caused by content from the early days of 80,000 Hours, which maybe hammered home the ‘don’t worry too much about long-term plans’ message too much.)

 Today, we think it’s usually a mistake to not at least have some long-term plans, even if they’re vague and tentative.